AminAPNA/Mathematics-for-AI-or-data-science-Krylov-Methods-System-Solving/README.md

-# 📘 Mathematics for AI — Krylov Methods & System Solving
+# 📘 Mathematics for AI (data science), Krylov Methods & System Solving

 This repository contains material for the first session of the **Mathematics for AI** course, focusing on **numerical linear algebra** and, in particular, **Krylov subspace methods** such as the Arnoldi and Lanczos algorithms.

 ---

-## 🚀 Why Numerical Linear Algebra Matters
+##  Why Numerical Linear Algebra Matters

 At the core of modern science, engineering, and artificial intelligence lies a fundamental computational task: